arzola/oop-game/README.md

 **TIPS**
 > You can use file_get_contents to fetch internet data if needed, (no http client required)

-> If you need to modify the composer.json you can do a `composer dumpautoload` to refresh the autoloader lo load new files or classes, `require` or `include` directives are not allowed
+> If you need to modify the composer.json you can do a `composer dumpautoload` to refresh the autoloader to load new files or classes, `require` or `include` directives are not allowed

 Have fun 🤓